pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-Now, if you click the green flag, you should see the player's bowl appear in the middle of the stage.
+Now, if you click the green flag, you should see the player’s bowl appear in the middle of the stage.
 Test that now!

 ## Start the bowl in the right place

 The player needs to be able to move the bowl.
-We'll let them do this with the keyboard, using the `a` and `d` keys.
+We’ll let them do this with the keyboard, using the `a` and `d` keys.
 We do this, like in Scratch, by adding a script to our Sprite.
-The difference is that in Pytch, we will type Python code into the script, instead of clicking blocks together like we would do in Scratch.
+The difference is that in Pytch, we’ll type Python code into the script, instead of clicking blocks together like we would do in Scratch.

-We'll start off by making a script which moves the bowl to a sensible place at the bottom of the stage when the game starts.
+We’ll start off by making a script which moves the bowl to a sensible place at the bottom of the stage when the game starts.

 {{< learner-task >}}